ckelly27/NBA-Scorigami/README.md

 ### STILL WORK IN PROGRESS

 ### Why?
 Scorigami is a phenomenon in sports where the final score of a game is unique in the sense that no other game has ever had that same final score.
 This is something that is farily well-known and documented in the NFL.
 Another sport that I have interest in is basketball, particularly the NBA.
 I have found that scorigami in the NBA isn't really something that is well-known, nor is it documented as widely as it is in the NFL.
 This program seeks to remedy this disparity between the two leagues.
+I chose the starting point to be the 1976-1977 season, as this was when the NBA merged with the ABA.
+Do note that the code can easily be changed to account for earlier seasons, this was just a cutoff that I arbitrarily selected.

 ### How?
 Data courtesy of https://www.basketball-reference.com <br><br>